 Nikko Investor Relations Co., Ltd. announces a valuation of websites of all listed companies by investigating the degree of information disclosure based on objective evaluation items from its unique perspective.

-MHR's website has received "Total Ranking: The Best Site" for the seventh consecutive year.
+MHR's website has received "Total Ranking: Outstanding Site".

 Sustainability Initiatives: 3) Governance